RodrigoN01/Users-Portal/README.md

 A user management application built with Next.js 15+ App Router and ReqRes API.

+## Version Notes (v1)

+This version implements server-side CRUD operations using API endpoints.
+The ReqRes API returns status codes to confirm operations, but there is no visual feedback in the UI.
+These API requests are for testing purposes only and do not persist data permanently.

 ## Features

 - **User List**: Browse paginated users with server-side rendering